Maria Sharapova Return To Tennis Mired In Controversy

 Why was Maria Sharapova Suspended?

-Sharapova’s suspension was handed down on March 12, 2016 following a positive test for banned substances.
-The test was administered before the 2016 Australian Open, and tested positive for meldonium, a heart medication that is usually prescribed to treat coronary artery disease.
+Sharapova’s suspension was handed down on March 12, 2016, following a positive test for banned substances.
+The test was administered before the 2016 Australian Open and tested positive for meldonium, a heart medication that is usually prescribed to treat coronary artery disease.
 Essentially, meldonium expands arteries, increasing blood flow and oxygen flow throughout the body.

-Maria Sharapova was prescribed the medication by her doctor initially in 2005 when she was 18 years old because of a deficiency in magnesium and a family history of diabetes.
+Maria Sharapova was prescribed the medication by her doctor initially in 2005 when she was 18-years-old because of a deficiency in magnesium and a family history of diabetes.
 She continued to take the medication even after she left his care in 2013.
 In 2016, the drug was placed on the World Anti-Doping Agency’s list of banned substances.
 Maria contended that she did not read the email that notified her of meldonium’s new status as a banned substance.

-Sharapova was initially handed a ban of 2 years, but this was reduced to 15 months after an appeal.
+Sharapova was initially handed a ban of two years, but this was reduced to 15 months after an appeal.